-A new medication being developed at HRI has been confirmed to be safe in preclinical laboratory studies and has the potential to help over 50,000 Australian ischaemic stroke sufferers a year.
+A new medication being developed at HRI has been confirmed to be safe in preclinical laboratory studies and has the potential to help thousands of ischaemic stroke sufferers every year.

-Channel 9's Health Reporter Gabriella Rogers spoke to Professor Simone Schoenwaelder and PhD student Jessica Maclean from the Thrombosis Group to understand the impact this new medication will have on patients and health care professionals in Australia, and around the world.
+Channel 9's Health Reporter Gabriella Rogers spoke to Professor Simone Schoenwaelder and PhD student Jessica Maclean from the Thrombosis Group to understand the impact this new medication will have on patients and health care professionals around the world.

 Bondi Lifeguard Bruce ‘Hoppo’ Hopkins also shared his personal story about stroke, and why this research is so important.